Cactus

 Outlook for the Regional and Metro Economy

-Director for the Center for Competitiveness and Prosperity Research and Economics Professor, L. William Seidman Research Institute
+Director for the Center for Competitiveness and Prosperity Research and Economics Professor,

 Arizona State University

 Dennis L. Hoffman is a Professor of Economics at Arizona State University where he has published numerous academic articles and a book in the area of macroeconomics and econometrics.
 He has received both teaching and research awards from ASU.
-He received the Distinguished Faculty Research Award in 1992 and has held the title of Dean’s Council of 100 Distinguished Scholar since 1996.
+He received the Distinguished Faculty Research Award in 1992 and has held the title of Dean's Council of 100 Distinguished Scholar since 1996.
 He served as a visiting research scholar at the Federal Reserve Bank of St. Louis during the summer of 1996.
 In 1997, Dr. Hoffman was named the Arizona Professor of the Year by the Carnegie Foundation.
-In addition to numerous internal research grants, Dr. Hoffman served as a PI for a grant from the National Science Foundation in 1988 and as a co-PI on a grant from the Social Security Administration in 2023.
+In addition to numerous internal research grants, Dr. Hoffman served as a Pl for a grant from the National Science Foundation in 1988 and as a co-Pl on a grant from the Social Security Administration in 2023.

 In addition to his academic appointment, Dr. Hoffman has held several administrative appointments; Associate Dean for Graduate Programs, 1998-2004, Associate Dean for Research; 2004-2008, and Director of the Seidman Research Institute, 2004-2024.
 Dr. Hoffman is also director of ASU's Office of the University Economist, 2005-present.

-In his role as University Economist, Dr. Hoffman is responsible for the production of policy white papers with regional, education, fiscal, and labor market emphasis.
+In his role as University Economist, Dr Hoffman is responsible for the production of policy white papers with regional, education, fiscal, and labor market emphasis.
 This work is supported directly by the Office of University President Michael Crow.

 Dr. Hoffman's sponsored project efforts include the construction and maintenance of the tax revenue forecasting model used by the Executive Budget Office of the State of Arizona each year since 1982 - serving 8 different Governors.
 Dr. Hoffman headed groups of economists who measured the economic impact of several fiscal initiatives for the State of Arizona in 1989 and in 1990.
 The 1989 study was commissioned by Governor Mofford as an input to fiscal initiatives that were contained in her State of the State speech in 1989.
 The 1990 study was requested by the Joint Select Committee on Fiscal Reform of the Arizona Legislature.
 In 1996 Dr. Hoffman was appointed to the Joint Select Committee on Economic Incentives of the Arizona Legislature.
 He also served as technical advisor for Governor Napolitano's citizen's fiscal reform committee (2004).
 At the Governor's request Dr. Hoffman served on the Board of the Arizona State Retirement System (ASRS) from 2012-2017.